Trumpchi GA6: First generation (2014)

 The first generation Trumpchi GA6 originally debuted as a concept on the 2014 Beijing Auto Show in the beginning of 2014, and the production version debuted during the 2014 Guangzhou Auto Show by the end of 2014.

 At the time, it was the largest sedan produced by GAC.
 Later in 2015, a concept called the Trumpchi GA6 Limited debuted on the 2015 Detroit Auto Show.
 The Trumpchi GA6 Limited, also called the Trumpchi GA6 GT, is a concept previewing a possible sporty variant of the Trumpchi GA6 produced by Guangzhou Automobile.
 Pricing of the GA6 ranges from 116,800 yuan to 196,800 yuan.

+Powertrain

 Second generation (2019)

 The second generation Trumpchi GA6 debuted during the 2019 Shanghai Auto Show in April 2019.
 The second generation GA6 features the new "Light Sculpture" design language of Trumpchi with the lamps implemented into the front grilles to form the new family front fascia, and full width connected tail lamps are implemented in the rear.
 The second generation GA6 is equipped with Level 2 semi-autonomous driving assisting system, and is powered by a 1.5 liter turbocharged engine producing 124 kW at 5,000 rpm with 265 Nm of torque between 1,700 and 4,000 rpm.